 Increase watering to two times a week during drought periods or when there is a lot of heat.
 Then decrease watering to an inch per fortnight once established.

-During winter, the rains often provide enough moisture, so there is no need for irrigation as opposed to during summer.
+During winter, the rains often provide enough moisture, so there is no need for irrigation as opposed to summer.
 Blue Elf Aloe can grow with varying water amounts.

 Soil and Transplanting